 We require at least one adult for every 10 students.
-We offer free admission to the daytime program for one adult per five students.
-Adults pay admission for optional evening programs.
+We offer free admission to up to one adult per five students.
+Additional adults will be charged $9 for the daytime program and $20 for the Star Party program.
 All adults attending the program are expected to serve as chaperones, directly supervising student behavior.
-Our behavior expectations for your students are the same as your expectations for your classroom.

 Can we eat at the Observatory?

 The Frank N. Bash Visitors Center does not have a cafe but box lunches can be requested from the Astronomer's lodge ($10-15/person).
 Your group is also welcomed to bring a sack lunch.
 We have outdoor seating, but no indoor eating spaces.
 In the case of bad weather, students will need to eat on the bus.
 You will have an opportunity to indicate your meal plans when submitting your application.
 Please note the closest fast food options are in Alpine, TX, about 1 hour away.

 Most groups bring a bus or teachers/parents drive private vehicles.
 Please remember that your vehicles must be available during your entire visit.
 Directions to McDonald Observatory